jaceypastense/personal-zima/README.md

 ## Apps List

+### Crontab-GUI
+[Crontab UI](https://github.com/alseambusher/crontab-ui)  Editing the plain text crontab is error prone for managing jobs, e.g., adding jobs, deleting jobs, or pausing jobs.
+A small mistake can easily bring down all the jobs and might cost you a lot of time.
+With Crontab UI, it is very easy to manage crontab.

 ### Glance
 [Glance](https://github.com/glanceapp/glance) A lightweight, highly customizable dashboard that displays your feeds in a beautiful, streamlined interface.
 ** Note: Don't forget to copy the glance.yml to config folder.